gmsarro/2-LayerQG/README.md

 ### 2. Eddy Growth Rates Calculation

 This section includes scripts for calculating eddy growth rates for the 2-layer QG model.
+The script also computes the spatial structure of the waves in the most unstable mode.
 These scripts correspond to the analysis discussed in Section 2.6 of Sarro et al. (2024).

 ## Contact Information